 It is important that you prepare a budget, no matter how small or large your business is.
 It’s almost impossible to experience growth and profitability without one.

 2. Avoid Overspending.
 The second reason you need a budget is to avoid overspending.
 Having a budget helps keep you on track with your spending.
 When you do not have a budget you are more likely to spend money whenever you want just because you have it.
-Then when costs come up that need to spend money on you can’t or you scramble to try and generate or “find” it because you don’t have it.
+Then when costs come up that you need to spend money on you can’t or you scramble to try and generate or “find” it because you don’t have it.
 Once you get into this cycle it is very hard to get out of it.
 Having a budget forces you to write down everything you have to spend to create your products and offerings, or to provide your services, as well as what you have to pay to keep the lights on.
-You know those must have expenses such as payroll, insurance the actual utilities.
+You know – those must have expenses such as payroll, insurance and utilities.
 Listing out all of your expenses forces you to take a hard look at all of the things you are paying for that you may not really need or could find an alternative vendor source for.

 Understanding the importance of budget is just the tip of the iceberg.
 Now it’s time for you to create one.

-What are some reasons you think you need to have a budget in your business.
+What are some reasons you think you need to have a budget in your business?